abstractfactory/rfc/spec/spec10.md

 # Arbitrary Depth

-An important aspect of Mk2 is that of arbitrary depths; i.e. allowing for an unlimited nesting of `entry` within `collection`.
+An important aspect of Open Metadata is that of arbitrary depths; i.e. allowing for an unlimited nesting of `entry` within `entry`.

 ```python
 +-- top folder